 Classroom Observations Designed to Work: Better Instructional Support.
 Better Teachers.
 Better Student Outcomes. by Bill Daggett, Ed.D. and Linda A. Lucey, Ph.D.

-Also, look out for Part II of our deep dive into this report right here on The Spark.
+Read Part II of our deep dive into this report right here on Shaped.